michael8758/CodePath-Project/README.md

 The following **required** functionality is completed:

-- [ ] Users see a screen with 3 labels and 4 buttons
+- [x] Users are see a screen with three labels and a button
-- [ ] Tapping the "Change Background Color" button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color
-- [ ] Tapping the "Change Text Color" button changes the label text color to a random color
-- [ ] Tapping the "Increase Text Size" button increases the size of the label text
-- [ ] Tapping the "Decrease Text Size" button decreases the size of the label text

 ## Video Walkthrough
 <div>